CDC-DNPAO/CDCAnthro/README.md

 bmip95: BMI expressed as a percentage of 95th percentile, 120 percent is the lower threshold for severe obesity

 If  'all = TRUE', the output contains other BMI metrics described in Freedman et al. paper.
 The default is FALSE.
 These express BMI as distance or percent distance from the median.
 If the percent of the median is desired, 100 can be added to the values.

-Reference data are the merged LMS data files at https://www.cdc.gov/growthcharts/percentile_data_files.htm (Centers for Disease Control and Prevention (CDC), 2022)

 Author(s): David Freedman